-Outline two (2) circumstances where a payroll service provider does not need to register as a tax agent or BAS agent, as set out in the Payroll Service Providers Information Sheet issued by the Tax Practitioners Board (TPB) according to the Tax Agent Services Act 2009.
+Outline two [2] circumstances where a payroll service provider does not need to register as a tax agent or BAS agent, as set out in the Payroll Service Providers Information Sheet issued by the Tax Practitioners Board [TPB] according to the Tax Agent Services Act 2009.

-(Approximate word count: 80 - 120 words)
+[Approximate word count: 50 - 120 words]

-Assessor Instructions: The student must access a copy of the Payroll Service Providers Information Sheet (TPB Information Sheet TPB(I) 31/2016) issued by the TPB and, in 80 - 120 words, outline two (2) circumstances where a payroll service provider does not need to register as a tax agent or BAS agent according to the Tax Agent Services Act 2009.
+Assessor Instructions: The candidate must access a copy of the Payroll Service Providers Information Sheet [TPB Information Sheet TPB[I] 31/2016] issued by the TPB and, in 50 - 120 words, outline two [2] circumstances where a payroll service provider does not need to register as a tax agent or BAS agent according to the Tax Agent Services Act 2009.

 A sample answer has been provided below.
-The student's response must include two of the following.
+The candidate 's response must include two of the following.